 A bag of salt sells for €2 to €5.
 Some of the salt is packaged in burlap bags, lending them even more character.

-And if you want to learn more about the harvest, visit the Xwejni Salt Pans Facebook page.
+And if you want to learn more about the harvest, visit the Xwejni Salt Pans Facebook page or the Xwejni Salt Pans website.
 I’ve corresponded with Josephine, a fifth-generation harvester (via her mother’s side of the family).
 She very responsive to my inquiries about the salt harvest.